-Transfer the dough to a smooth work surface and knead by hand until a smooth dough forms.
-The dough should be smooth and slightly tacky, but not sticky.
+Transfer the dough to a clean work surface and knead by hand until a smooth dough forms.
+The dough should be completely smooth and slightly tacky, but not sticky.
 If needed, add more milk or flour (1 Tablespoon at a time) until you reach the desired consistency.

 Transfer the dough to a large, greased bowl and cover with plastic wrap.
 Let rise 60-90 minutes, or until doubled in size.

+Make the filling.
 While the dough rises, make the filling.
 In a small skillet over medium heat, melt 1 Tablespoon butter (the remaining softened butter will be used to assemble the layers).
-Add the diced apples to the skillet and cook, stirring occassionally, until softened, about 3-4 minutes.
+Add the diced apples to the skillet and cook, stirring occasionally, until softened, about 3-4 minutes.
 Remove from heat and stir in 1 teaspoon lemon juice.
-Set aside.
+Set aside to cool.

-After the rise, turn the dough onto a smooth work surface and divide into 10 roughly equal-sized pieces.
-This does not have to be exact and the irregularity is part of the charm!
-Flatten each piece with the palm of your hand into an oval shape, approximately 4 inches in diameter.
-Spread with softened butter, then sprinkle with the brown sugar mixture and add apples to half of the oval.
+Shape the dough.
+After the rise, turn the dough onto a clean work surface and divide into 10 equal-sized pieces.
+I recommend using a kitchen scale (weigh the full dough, then divide by 10 to determine the weight for each piece.
+For mine, it was about 65g).
+Flatten each dough piece with the palm of your hand into an oval shape, approximately 4 inches in diameter.
+Spread with softened butter, then sprinkle generously with the brown sugar mixture.
+Add apples to half of the oval.

 Fold the piece in half (like a taco), then transfer to the prepared loaf pan, fold-side down on the bottom of the pan.
 Repeat with the remaining pieces of dough until the pan is filled.